TheRisingSun777/kaspi_etl/apps/kaspi_offers_dashboard/docs/DECISIONS.md

 ## 2025-08-11 — Dry-run by default for repricing
 All run/bulk actions default to dry-run and require explicit confirmation to apply, to prevent accidental price changes.

+## 2025-08-12 — Opponents API response shape normalization
+Kaspi intermittently returns sellers as a top-level array or under `items`.
+The UI `OpponentsModal` now reads `items` only, while the server route always normalizes and returns `{ ok, items: [...] }`.
+This avoids coupling the modal to legacy `{ sellers: [] }` shapes and reduces UI branching.
+Store opponents count also tolerates either a numeric `opponents` or a `sellers[]` list.

 ## 2025-08-11 — Import validation with zod + preview
 Imports are validated first; errors are typed and shown as toasts.
 No mutation occurs until the user confirms a clean import.